Marc Blanc

 Graduate Student, Literature

 Marc’s scholarship has appeared or is forthcoming in College Literature and the edited pedagogical volume Teaching the Rust Belt.
-Public-facing articles based on his research have appeared or are forthcoming in Belt and the New Territory.
+Public-facing articles based on his research have appeared in Belt and New Territory.
 He teaches a first-year seminar on utopianism in American literature, and College Writing: Power and Commodity Culture.